 Make Fields Active and Inactive

 In the following example, Billing City is a merged field, indicated by the Merged Sources icon.
-Underneath the merged field are the fields from the other sources (Demandbase and Salesforce).
-You can toggle Active off for either field if you don't want to see them.
+Underneath the merged field are the fields from the other sources.
+You can toggle off Active off for fields you don't want to see.

 What Counts as an Account Field?

-Demandbase pulls in field data from accounts available from your CRM such as Salesforce, CSV data imports, and the Demandbase database, and makes the data available in the platform.
+Demandbase pulls in field data from accounts available from your CRM, CSV data imports, and the Demandbase database, and makes the data available in the platform.

 In addition to account fields from your CRM, Demandbase augments accounts with our own data, based on their engagement and other activities.